chromium/chromium/docs/webapps/README.md

     - e.g. if it's a `KeyedService`, and the authors have a fake version you can use, then use that.
 See how it is used elsewhere.
 1. Create a new interface for this new external dependency, put it on the `WebAppProvider`, and create a fake for it so that you can test with it faked.
 1. If all else fails, use a browser test.

+### Common Testing Utilities

+* UrlLoadObserver - Waits for given url to load anywhere.
+* AllBrowserTabAddedWaiter - Waits for a tab to be added anywhere (works for both app browser and regular browser).
+* BrowserChangeObserver - Waits for a browser to add or remove.
+* content::TestNavigationObserver - Waits for a navigation anywhere or in given WebContents.
+See StartWatchingNewWebContents to watch all web contents.

 ## Relevant Classes